-We present a deterministic foundation of thermodynamics for slightly viscous fluids or gases based on a 1st Law in the form of the Euler equations expressing conservation of mass, momentum and energy, and a 2nd Law formulated in terms of kinetic energy, internal (heat) energy, work and shock/turbulent dissipation, without reference to entropy.
-The Euler equations are regularized in computational solution by a least-squares stabilized finite element method referred to as EG2.
-The 2nd Law expresses an irreversible transfer of kinetic energy to heat energy in shock/turbulent dissipation arising because the Euler equations lack pointwise solutions.
-The 2nd Law explains the occurrence of irreversibility in formally reversible systems as an effect of instability with blow-up of Euler residuals combined with finite precision computation, without resort to statistical mechanics or ad hoc viscous regularization.
-EG2 includes a duality-based posteriori error control showing that mean-value outputs are computable to tolerances of interest (while point values are not).
+We test the functionality of FEniCS on the challenge of computational thermodynamics in the form of the EG2 finite element solver of the Euler equations expressing conservation of mass, momentum and energy.
+We show that computational solutions satisfy a 2nd Law formulated in terms of kinetic energy, internal (heat) energy, work and shock/turbulent dissipation, without reference to entropy.
+We show that the 2nd Law expresses an irreversible transfer of kinetic energy to heat energy in shock/turbulent dissipation arising because the Euler equations lack pointwise solutions, and thus explains the occurence of irreversibility in formally reversible systems as an effect of instability with blow-up of Euler residuals combined with finite precision computation, without resort to statistical mechanics or ad hoc viscous regularization.
+We simulate the classical Joule or Joule-Thompson experiment of a gas expanding from rest under temperature drop followed by temperature recovery by turbulent dissipation until rest in the double volume.
+We present the FEniCS implementation of EG2 including applications to bluff body flow.